-As listed in Table 2, the site-specific target (threshold) N concentration is 0.37 mg/L. The findings of the analytical and modeling investigations for this embayment system are discussed and explained below:
+As listed in Table 2, the site-specific target (threshold) N concentrations is 0.45 mg/L. The findings of the analytical and modeling investigations for this embayment system are discussed and explained below:

-The threshold N level for an embayment represents the average water column concentration of N that will support the habitat quality being sought.
+The target threshold N concentration for an embayment represents the average water column concentration of N that will support the habitat quality being sought.
 The water column N level is ultimately controlled by the integration of the watershed N load, the N concentration in the inflowing tidal waters (boundary condition) and dilution and flushing via tidal flows.
 The water column N concentration is modified by the extent of sediment uptake and/or regeneration and by direct atmospheric deposition.